You can easily install WebMail Pro 8 on a cPanel server.

 The installer downloads WebMail Pro 8 package and performs the basic product configuration.
 The default installation path is /usr/local/cpanel/base/3rdparty/afterlogic.

 It is assumed that this is blank installation of WebMail on particular server.
 In case if existing WebMail installation is found in this folder, installation will be aborted.
-For upgrading existing installation, a different command is required:
+For upgrading existing installation of WebMail Pro 8, a different command is required:

 ./installer -t pro -a upgrade

 NB: This will NOT work for upgrading v7 of the product, it needs to be removed first.

 While upgrading the existing installation, only files are replaced while all data in the database are kept intact, the database structure is updated if necessary.
 Thus, you won't lose any existing data created by previous installations of WebMail Pro 8.
 And if you choose to remove WebMail installation, that is done with: